Want Independent Learners? Focus on these Skill Builders.

 We may earn money or products from the companies mentioned in this review or post, but all opinions are our own.

-I see a lot of parents asking for a “hands-off” curriculum for middle school and even elementary aged homeschoolers.
-The truth is, this does not exist.
-If you want your child to learn and develop great work habits, focused study skills and grow in their problem solving skills, they will need your guidance to become independent learners.
+If you want your child to learn and develop excellent work habits, focused study skills, and growth in their problem-solving skills, they will need your guidance to become independent learners.

 Independence is the fruit of applying skills.
-Life skills like assignment planning, time management, self discipline, study habits, research skills and learned in the elementary years.
-The better the foundation, the more likely your students will be ready be independent learners.
+Life skills like assignment planning, time management, self-discipline, study habits, and research skills were learned in elementary school.
+The better the foundation, the more likely your students will be ready to be independent learners.

 Some students need you as a guide and a guardrail for longer.
-Your job is to assure they have access to the skills they need each year that you homeschool.
-In this article I will share some of the skills that will help your teen transition to working independently.
+Your job is to ensure they have access to the skills they need each year you homeschool.
+In this article, I will share some skills to help your teen transition to working independently.

 Want to hear me speak on the topic?
-You can watch the session 2/22 HERE at the Life Skills Leadership Summit. (my talk will be available LIVE at 10am, and forever with a VIP PASS upgrade) I speak a few times a year and love creating actionable materials to connect with NEW and veteran homeschooling families like yours.
+You can watch my workshops HERE at the Life Skills Leadership Summit.
+(My talks will be available LIVE at 10 a.m. and forever with a VIP PASS upgrade.)
+I speak a few times a year and love creating actionable materials to connect with new and veteran homeschooling families like yours.

 Provide Study Skills to Grow Independent Learners